 The Issuer primarily originates residential loans through Bank of Ireland.
-As at 30 June 2021 Bank of Ireland's Retail Ireland is one of the largest financial service providers in the Republic of Ireland and operates a network of branches where qualified mortgage specialists assist customers with the mortgage application process.
+Bank of Ireland's Retail Ireland is one of the largest financial service providers in the Republic of Ireland and operates a network of branches where qualified mortgage specialists assist customers with the mortgage application process.
 The Issuer also originates new mortgages through three main channels: Branch, Direct, and Mobile Mortgage Managers.
 The Issuer has a Mobile Mortgage Manager team whereby mortgage specialists meet customers at a time and location that is convenient for them to submit mortgage applications.
 In July 2020, the Issuer launched the first online application journey for the First Time Buyers customer cohort, providing additional optionality to suit customer needs.
-In 2021 this online journey was further expanded providing a digital platform across all of the Issuer's origination channels and customer segments.
+In 2021 this online journey was further expanded providing a digital platform across all of the Issuer's origination channels.